Innovation

 - Email marketer

-Every business needs its marketing budget to deliver a healthy ROI, and part of the success is hiring experts.
-For example content marketing is a skill your SEO expert is not likely to have and vice versa.
+Every business needs its marketing budget to deliver a healthy ROI; part of the success is hiring experts.
+For example, content marketing is a skill your SEO expert is unlikely to have, and vice versa.

 Freelancer

-Finally, setting yourself as a freelancer in your area of expertise is one way you can manage your career and income without the constraints or uncertainty of full-time employment and contracts.
+Finally, setting yourself up as a freelancer in your area of expertise is one way to manage your career and income without the constraints or uncertainty of full-time employment and contracts.

 Working remotely for on and offshore companies is the new normal for freelancers.

-Online payment providers like PayPal make invoicing and payments in different currencies easy, and you can get verified too so your clients can trust you.
-For example, PayPal has a payments disputes service, which is invaluable for offshore transactions.
+Online payment providers like PayPal make invoicing and payments in different currencies easy.
+You can also get verified so your clients can trust you.
+For example, PayPal has a payment disputes service, which is invaluable for offshore transactions.

 Final Words

-How businesses engage, workers are evolving.
+How businesses engage workers is evolving.
 A full-time job for life is no longer achievable.

-Employees are on fixed-term contracts and often need to reapply for their jobs and often compete for them.
-The worldwide skills shortage has been an opportunity for workers keen to freelance, and technology has been the enabler for startups without hiring staff.
+Employees are on fixed-term contracts, and they often need to reapply for their jobs and compete for them.
+The worldwide skills shortage has been an opportunity for workers keen to freelance, and technology has enabled startups to hire staff.